Toyota Supra coupe review

 BMW's smooth 3.0-litre engine certainly works well in the Supra and sounds better than the flat-four in the Cayman S, even if it’s still not as exciting as the highly tuned engine in the M2 Competition.
 Acceleration is accompanied by a smooth growl and happens almost instantly thanks to a responsive turbocharger.

 This version of the Supra is great for enthusiasts, because the 3.0-litre engine is really powerful and it’s also the only version available with a manual gearbox.
-This is a new addition to the range and is fantastic, making the Supra more involving to drive.
+This was a later addition to the range, fuelled by high demand amongst enthusiasts.
+It’s a fantastic option, making the Supra more involving to drive.

 The automatic gearbox is excellent for daily driving, though, and it’s available on the 3.0-litre models or the 2.0-litre version.
 The latter is a rival for the entry-level versions of the Cayman and Jaguar F-Type; with 254bhp, it may not be as fast, but the more affordable Supra is lighter and feels more agile as a result.